 Situated in the city of Banja Luka, the mosque is one of the greatest examples of the 16th century classical Ottoman architecture.
 Though it was one of the 16 destroyed in the city during the Bosnian war in 1993 by the Serbian Republic, it is currently being rebuilt.

-Insha Allah next month, we will continue exploring Eastern Europe, its Muslim communities and Islamic heritages with Hungary in focus.
+Click HERE as we continue exploring Eastern Europe, its Muslim communities and Islamic heritages with Hungary in focus.

 Timea Aya Csányi is a reverted sister from Hungary living in Egypt with her husband.
 She works at Onislam.net as editor of the ‘Ask the Counselor’ section, she is a freelance writer & art journalist in Hungarian and English and an active blogger.
 You can contact her via her blog: magyarlanykairoban.wordpress.com.